 Rahul is a TV addict who can't get enough of twisted, gasp-inducing shows like "The Handmaid's Tale" and "Black Mirror".

-What TV Series Are Like Downton Abbey?
+What TV Shows Are Like Downton Abbey?

 The aristocratic Crawley family lives comfortably in the fictional estate of Downton Abbey.
 The house has been divided into two distinct social classes - the high-born, and their loyal servants.
 If there is someone who knows all your secrets, it’s definitely the people who do all your work as they’re required to keep track of everything you do.
 And it looks like the Crawley household has a lot to hide as they’re constantly having family meetings behind closed doors.